 Some of my fondest childhood memories revolve around pretending, creating expansive games with a friend, like movies, where we each had a role and objective and took turns living out an incredible fantasy.
 I played pretend with my stuffed animals at night to ward off boredom before I fell asleep.
 I played it with costumes, toys, the dog—it was a way of life for me that nurtured my creativity and helped shape me into the person I am today.
 But most importantly, it gave me a childhood full of wonder and imagination, something I desperately hope to pass on to my girls.
 Here’s why you should want the same thing:

-Playing pretend helps with language development.
 Go sit outside your child’s room and listen to them while they play.
 You’ll probably hear them say things they’ve never said before.
 When pretending, they’ll be forced to come up with names for characters, places, etc. (Around my house it usually has the words glitter or sparkle in it.)
 New words and phrases bring new questions, and I don’t know about you, but I learn best when I’m legitimately curious about something.
-Here’s another great resource if you’re curious about how play supports language development.

 Conflict is ingrained in every essence of play, usually in the form of problem solving skills.
 Say a little boy decides he wants to play army but doesn’t have a toy gun.
 He does have building blocks, however.
 Before he can begin playing, he has a problem to solve.
 He must figure out how to snap the blocks together to form a gun shape.
 This develops confidence and helps build the necessary cognitive skills for problem solving the boy will use for the rest of his life.